Mathematics Education (7–12, PTCP)

 - A bachelor’s degree in mathematics or an applied mathematics field from an accredited college or university with 36 credit hours of mathematics courses and a minimum GPA of 3.0 (4.0 scale) in mathematics courses.

-- Must have passed the New York State certification exams: the Liberal Arts and Sciences Test (LAST) and the Mathematics Content Specialty Test for provisional/initial certification.
+- Must have passed the New York State certification exams: the Educating All Students Exam (EAS) and the Mathematics Content Specialty Test for provisional/initial certification.
 Contact the Teacher Certification Office, (716) 878-6121, for details.

 - Two years of high school or one year of college-level foreign language.